Get insider access

 Yes

-These headphones support Bluetooth LE Audio, which is a wireless standard that's designed with low power consumption in mind.
+These headphones support Bluetooth LE Audio, a wireless standard designed with low power consumption in mind.
 This wireless standard also supports LC3 and LC3+ codecs, both of which offer more efficient audio transmission with higher audio quality.
-However, we're not currently able to adequately test these codecs.
+However, we can't adequately test these codecs.
 They also support LDAC codec, which is a proprietary codec from Sony for streaming Hi-Res content.
-This codec has high latency, so it isn't the best choice for streaming video; audio lag won't be noticeable if you're only listening to audio, though.
-That said, these headphones also have high latency via SBC on PCs, so you'll be better off using the wireless dongle for gaming instead.
-Keep in mind that some apps and devices compensate for latency, though.
+This codec has high latency, so it isn't the best choice for streaming video; audio lag won't be noticeable if you're only listening to audio.
+These headphones also have high latency via SBC on PCs, so you'll be better off using the wireless dongle for gaming.
+Some apps and devices compensate for latency, though.

 8.8